Big Data Stream Processing with Amazon Web Services

 Pretty much any data that doesn’t need to be returned to the user as a response.

 Here is a nice example when it could be useful.
-The app collects the large amounts of data for statistics which needs to be analyzed, compacted and stored into many tables in the database.
+The app collects large amounts of data for statistics which needs to be analyzed, compacted and stored into many tables in the database.
 Such operations can be time-consuming and it is better to do it in the background.
 That is achieved thanks to the DS service.

 Architecture using Data Firehouse